Chinese Masterpieces

 Northern Song Dynasty

-This exceptionally refined sky-blue glazed tribute Ru-ware vase features dragon handles and exemplifies artistry and craftsmanship of the highest caliber.
-The vase is characterized by its exquisite soft and smooth glaze, which contains no agate within the glaze composition.
+This exceptionally refined sky-blue glazed tribute Ru-ware vase features dragon handles and exemplifies the artistry and craftsmanship of the highest caliber.
+The vase is characterized by its exquisite, soft, and smooth glaze, which contains no agate within the glaze composition.
 Notably, it is adorned with two fire-gilded copper bands encircling the rim and base, indicative of its status as a tribute piece dedicated to the Emperor and his court.
 The fire-gilded copper bands have undergone minimal cleaning, revealing layered reddish cuprite and green malachite corrosion.
 Accompanying microscopic photographs provide definitive evidence of the absence of agate in the glaze, while distinctly showcasing the cuprite and malachite corrosion on the gilded bands.
 Such evidence substantiates the vase's considerable age, offering a level of reliability that surpasses thermoluminescence (TL) testing.
 This is a standard employed by experts to ascertain the authenticity of artifacts, as such characteristics are inherently unreplicable.
-Further examination reveals five minute spur marks, each comparable in size to sesame seeds.
+Further examination reveals five-minute spur marks, each comparable in size to sesame seeds.
 The vase stands at an approximate height of 5 3/4 inches and is a remarkable remnant from Emperor Huizong's collection of surviving Northern Song Imperial Ru-ware. ppjrs

 (click image to enlarge)